hankbot/cwsync/README.txt

 The main goal of this project is to make working with large codebases on a remote dev server easier when using an editor or IDE that works better with a local file access e.g. Sublime Text, TextMate, Eclipse.

-To install download the zip of the project and run: pip install ~/Downloads/cwsync-master.zip
+To install download the zip of the project and run: pip install cwsync-master.zip

 While the tool is running the specified local source path is monitored for Mac OS X fsevents.
 When a change is detected rsync is used to synchronize the source to the supplied destination.